Reason for an other headache – the problem of choices

-So, you figured your strengths, your talents, you know what professional experiences you have, so, you are clear about your future gigs to present.
+So, you figured your strengths, your talents, you know what professional experiences you have.
+You are clear about your future gigs to present.
 You even created your gigs as plans, let’s say, in Word.
 Lovely, I salute you, you did a hell lot more than many others.

 But, at least until an awesome pro website is up and getting traffic, you need a job site, a service for freelance talents (designers, writers, translators) to be able to show the world you are available to get your hands deep in.
-But where, or, which from the so many.
-All promise everything…
+But where, or, which from the oh so many.
+They all promise everything…

-I have profile on a few services: Fiverr, HubStaff, Upwork and one other with a name which starting with a Z… Honestly, it’s so bad, I don’t even remember the 4th one’s name.
-On these I have set profiles up.
+I have profile on a few services: Fiverr, HubStaff, Upwork, and one other with a name starting with a Z… Honestly, it’s so bad, I don’t even remember the 4th one’s name.
+On these I have set up profiles.
 Same profile photo, same skills and experiences.
 Consistently the same of course.

-In six months’ time, only 1 out of the 4 big services delivered.
+In six months time, only 1 out of the 4 big services delivered.
 Yes, you probably guessed it, but if not: Fiverr did.
 It wasn’t fast, but it gave progress and it still does.
-Yes, I’m active on it, and not because of the lack of own websites, but my sites still need work.
+Yes, I’m active on it, and not because of the lack of an own website, but my site still needs work.
 And in the meantime, so do I.